★★★★★

 Contact Our Rochester Personal Injury Attorneys Today

-Attorney Daniel R. Santola and our legal team at Powers & Santola, LLP, has extensive experience with fighting for workers with catastrophic workplace injuries in Rochester and throughout New York.
-We will make sure your rights are fully protected and pursue maximum compensation for you.
-Don’t wait to take action.
+Attorney Daniel R. Santola and our legal team at Powers & Santola, LLP have extensive experience fighting for workers with catastrophic workplace injuries in Rochester and throughout New York.
+We will ensure your rights are fully protected and pursue maximum compensation for you.
+Don’t wait to act.
 Call or reach us online today for a free consultation.

 Other Practice Areas